-So, here we have this transfer device which I might require to have constant speed while it goes from the sitting to the standing position, in that case not only the velocity of expansion of the actuator is important but also the acceleration of expansion is also important.
-So, if I want to produce certain acceleration or possibly 0 acceleration at the output I may require a non-zero acceleration at the input, so this is what we need to find out.
-So, we want to find out or relate the output acceleration with the input acceleration.
+So, here we have this transfer device, which I might require to have constant speed while it goes from the sitting to the standing position; in that case not only the velocity of expansion of the actuator is important, but also the acceleration of expansion is also important.

+So, if I want to produce a certain acceleration or possibly 0 acceleration at the output, I may require a non-0 acceleration at the input.
+So, this is what we need to find out.
+So, we want to find out a relate the output acceleration with the input acceleration.

-So, the acceleration analysis problem is about relating the actuator acceleration in input with the acceleration of the output link and we are given the displacement and velocity relation.
+So, the acceleration analysis problem is about relating the actuator acceleration in input with the acceleration of the output link.
+And we are given the displacement and velocity relations.
 So, we will start with these as inputs.
-(Refer Slide Time: 07:05)

-So, as we have discussed before our plan is to first discuss the constrained mechanism and subsequently go over to robotic manipulator.
-So, we will discuss the example of a 2 R open chain planar manipulator.
+So, as we have discussed before our plan is to first discuss the constraint mechanism and subsequently go over to robotic manipulators.
+So, we will discuss the example of a 2R open chain planar manipulator.